- What is an antique pocket watch?

 Meet our expert

 Looking for somebody who buys vintage watches?
-Send yours into Vintage Cash Cow, where it will be personally appraised by our in-house expert, Antony Charman.
-Our Antony has been assessing vintage and antique watches for donkeys’ years.
+Send yours to Vintage Cash Cow, where it will be personally appraised by our in-house expert, Antony Charman.
+Our Antony has been assessing vintage and antique watches for donkey's years.
 His knowledge is so trusted that he has appeared on the History Channel multiple times.
+Watch our expert Antony Charman on the History Channel